sergfeldman/Grants-Program/applications/DevPool_by_UbiquityDAO.md

 [https://github.com/ubiquity/bounty-bot](https://github.com/ubiquity/bounty-bot)

 The only smart contract we use in the system at this time is [Uniswap’s Permit2](https://github.com/Uniswap/permit2).
 It has received audits from [ABDK](https://github.com/Uniswap/permit2/blob/main/audits/ABDKAudit.pdf) and [Chainsecurity](https://github.com/Uniswap/permit2/blob/main/audits/Chainsecurity%20Audit.pdf).
-The code is Open Source under Apache-2.0 license.
+The code is Open Source under MIT license.

 - Documentation of core components, protocols, architecture, etc. to be deployed